-Records Management has been around since the 80’s and 90’s, the dawn of the tech boom.
+Records Management has been around since the ‘80s and ‘90s at the dawn of the tech boom.

-Physical records were king and office after office flooded through with records that needed to be organized and controlled.
+At this time, physical records were king and office after office were flooded with records that needed to be organized and controlled.
 Records Managers were then heralded in to create structure out of records chaos.

-Information Governance (IG) is a new tech term that has popularized within the last 10 years.
-It existed in forms prior to its title but it wasn’t studied and explored in the way that it is now, since information has transformed.
-You can think of it similar to how Google came to us first, but its parent Alphabet now guides it.
-Thus, Records Management came to us first, but now Information Governance guides it and many other IG stakeholders, at that.
+Information Governance (IG) is a term that came about in the mid 2000s in response to the rise in digital data and concerns about data privacy and security.
+It existed in forms prior to its title, but it wasn’t studied and explored in the way that it is now.
+Where Records Management came to us first, Information Governance now guides it and a number of other business areas and stakeholders too.

 So what is Information Governance and how is it different from Records Management?